elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-You set A to 9.
+You get 9 from A.

 #[]##[85bBab6a2A0=#[
 [1=4A6cCA]<58c]#[8:2